rodferro/employee-manager/README.md

 pytz==2018.4
 ```

-To execute the application, run **python manage.py runserver** on the command-line.
+To start the application, run **python manage.py runserver** on the command-line.
 Navigate to http://127.0.0.1:8000/ to access the admin panel.

 You can access the API from the command-line using the following examples: